Gift returns after December holidays include adopted pets to local shelters

-King’s Harvest Pet Rescue in Davenport start to see the adopted animals returned as early as a few days after Christmas to two months following the holidays.
+King’s Harvest Pet Rescue in Davenport started to see the adopted animals returned as early as a few days after Christmas to two months following the holidays.

 “We did see a few, probably about the same as every other year,” says Corn.